-When testing was conducted, ProtonVPN clocked a download speed of 146.3 MB/s and an upload speed of 18.7 MB/s, entitling it to eleventh place in our ranking.
-In terms of speed, ProtonVPN can't really run with the big dogs, however, it isn't horrible either, and could still be classified as 'good'.
+When testing was conducted, ProtonVPN clocked a download speed of 154.8 MB/s and an upload speed of 18.8 MB/s, entitling it to ninth place in our ranking.
+In terms of speed, ProtonVPN can't really run with the big dogs, however, it isn't far off.

 The diagram below shows ProtonVPN's average speeds over the past months.

 Speed is one thing, but how does ProtonVPN fare on a daily basis?
 To find out, we assessed the service for an entire day, not encountering any problems.
 Connections were consistent, as well as quickly and reliably established and closed.